parrotgeek1/Cross-Species_Gene_Finder/README.md

 # CrossSpeciesGeneFinder
-Use the NCBI database to find smilar genes across species!
+Use the NCBI database to find similar genes across species!

 Double-click CSGF.jar to start.
 You will be given instructions.
 Java is required